AiAutomatrix/LinkFlow/PROFILE_PAGE_ARCHITECTURE.md

 2.  **Inject Assets**: This HTML string is embedded into a full `<html>` document structure.
 Crucially, all necessary CSS and JavaScript are injected directly into this document.
 3.  **Set `srcDoc`**: The final, self-contained HTML document is passed to the `srcDoc` attribute of the `iframe` element, which then renders it.

-This technique treats the profile page as a self-contained "microsite" within the main page, effectively solving all layout and `z-index` problems related to the chatbot.

 ```jsx
 // Simplified example from profile-client-page.tsx